presseverykey/everykey-sdk/examples/README.md

 ## `lightbutton_pro`

-The blink examples only dealt with output, the lightbutton examples show how to use Anykey's input facilities (the two buttons).
+The blink examples only dealt with output, the lightbutton examples show how to use Everykey's input facilities (the two buttons).
 They are well commented and structured similarly to the `blink` examples, the first one shows the easiest possible way determine whether a button has been pressed, the second example is a bit more sosphisticated.